sanyatuning/powerline-go/README.md

 ## Usage

-If you haven't install go, please do by using your favourite package manager, i.e.
+If you haven't install go, please fallow [this](https://golang.org/doc/install).

-    brew install golang

-Don't forget to set `$GOPATH` in your shell profile and update `$PATH`, something like:

-    export GOPATH=$HOME/golang
-    export PATH="$GOPATH/bin:$PATH"

 Then install the binary with

     go get github.com/sanyatuning/powerline-go